 Here’s what you can take part in at the moment on the site, and a preview of what we’re working on:

-- 2. Groups are set up by Projects as more participatory, specifically focused contexts (eg. for a particular class or study group) and are usually visible under the ‘groups’ sub-menu on any Project page.
-We’ve made most Groups private by default, which means you need to click ‘+ join’ in the green bar on the big header picture in order to take part and see any content that hasn’t been set as an ‘introduction’ (to tempt you in!).
+2. Groups are set up by Projects as more participatory, specifically focused contexts (eg. for a particular interest or study group) and are usually visible under the ‘groups’ sub-menu on any Project’s page.
+We’ve made most Groups private by default, which means you need to click ‘+ join’ in the green bar on the big header picture in order to take part and see any content that hasn’t already been set as an ‘introduction’ (to tempt you in!).

 Once your application has been approved by the Group’s owner or team, you’ll be able to take a full part in it.
 Not only can you ‘respond’ with comments to any post, you can also make your own!
 Give it a try, click + post something…